shreeta9/Javascriptproject/README.md

-I in this i have done a shopping functional clone.
+I in this i have done a project on shopping functional clone.